torchlard/Notes/others/vehicle/section.md

 ## roundabouts
 signal left just after pass exit before the one you want

+when approach roundabout: move nearer to centre line and signal direction

 ## reverse
 neve reverse from side road into main road